 I saw it out in the green field, a blackish-brown dot in the distance.
 A few people started gathering looking in the same direction.
-I knew this was it – good things come to those that wait.
+I was on a mission to see grizzly bears in BC Canada, and FINALLY, this was it.

 You see, I have a Grizzly bear curse.